vakilkunal/MH-Tools/README.md

 ### :crown: [Crown Solver](https://tsitu.github.io/MH-Tools/crown.html)

-> Calculates the best locations to hunt to progress towards achieving 100 catches of mouse breeds.
+> Calculates the best locations to achieve 10/100/500 catches of mouse breeds (Bronze and Gold coming soon).

 **Bookmarklet:** Run the `Crown` bookmarklet from Hunter's Profile -> King's Crowns to automatically populate the 50 Bronze Crown mice that are closest to reaching Silver status (100 catches)